 - The goods, works or services constitute an extension or variation of an existing contract, or are required urgently, or the goods/materials, works or services consist of repairs to, or the supply of parts for, existing proprietary plant or equipment; - Tenders are invited on behalf of any consortium or collaboration, of which the Council is a member, in accordance with any method adopted by that body.
-Where however, a Council officer invites tenders on behalf of the consortium the receipt, opening and acceptance of tenders must comply with the Council's Financial Regulations and Financial Procedure Rules or any overriding National or European Union legislation; - Exceptions may apply regarding the appointment of consultants, including architects, engineers, quantity surveyors, solicitors, barristers and other people providing professional services.
-Please refer to the Council's Guide to the engagement and use of Consultants: - The contract relates to insurance, banking or loan arrangements; - The goods are purchased by auction; - The contract relates to the buying or selling of land and buildings or interest in land and buildings negotiated on behalf of the Council by a the District Valuer and Valuation Officer, or other professional valuer; - The goods, works or services are of a sensitive nature (such as security) where publication of the tender documents would constitute a security breach and undermine the effectiveness of the final product; and - Procurement through partnering See Appendix E 'External Arrangements'. - Procuring a partner and developing partnership arrangements see Appendix E 'External arrangements'.
+Where however, a Council officer invites tenders on behalf of the consortium the receipt, opening and acceptance of tenders must comply with the Council's Financial Regulations and Financial Procedure Rules or any overriding National or European Union legislation; - Exceptions may apply regarding the appointment of consultants, including architects, engineers, quantity surveyors, solicitors, barristers and other people providing professional services; - The contract relates to insurance, banking or loan arrangements; - The goods are purchased by auction; - The contract relates to the buying or selling of land and buildings or interest in land and buildings negotiated on behalf of the Council by a professional valuer; - The goods, works or services are of a sensitive nature (such as security) where publication of the tender documents would constitute a security breach and undermine the effectiveness of the final product; Procuring a partner and developing partnership arrangements see Appendix E 'External arrangements'.